Neilos/git_nonprogrammers_guide/README.md

 ## What is git used for?

-Git is most commonly used to track software projects, but it can be used to track changes to almost any electronically stored document or collection of documents.
-For example, the drafting and redrafting of many books have been managed using git.
+Git is most commonly used to track software projects, but it can be used to track changes to almost any text based documents (or collection of such documents).
+For example, the drafting and redrafting of books has been helped by using git.

 ## What is a git repository?

-"Git repository" is a term used to refer to a directory (aka folders) that you've asked git to track changes.
-(Technically the git repository is a hidden sub-folder within the directory, which git uses to track the changes, but in everyday usage this distinction is unimportant.)
+"Git repository" is a term used to refer to a directory (aka folders) you've asked git to track.
+(Technically the git repository is a hidden sub-folder within the directory, which git uses to track the changes to that directory, but in everyday usage this distinction is unimportant.)

-Tracking directories does not change the way you use them.
+Tracking directories does not alter the way you use them.

 Git repositories (aka tracked directories) are also sometimes called "repos": short for repositories.

-Whenever you want, Git allows you, to save a version of the directory, without cluttering also cluttering it up with lots of extra files.

-Git allows you to go back to an old version of the directory whenever you need to.

 With git you can:
   * save a version of the directory (without cluttering the directory up with lots of extra files)
   * view the history of changes to files and directories
     - who made exactly what changes
     - when changes were made

-## Managing versions

-version_1 -> version_2 -> version_3
-                 \
-                  ------> my_alternative_version_3
+  * revert changes you don't want

-## Do I need to use terminal commands or to use git?
+## Do I need to use terminal commands to use git?

 No, just use Github and Github Desktop, which are user friendly intefaces to git, the underlying system.

 There are numerous advanced things you can only do from the command line in a terminal window, but these are rarely needed by non-developers.

 ## Terminology quick translation